-- First find the Table associated with your component.
+- First check the table header description to verify that your equipment meets the monitoring requirements.
+If your equipment does not meet the monitoring requirements of Table 1c then check Table 1b.
+If your equipment does not meet the requirements of Table 1b then use Table 1a. - If you find a piece of equipment that meets the monitoring requirements of Table 1b or 1c then you can take advantage of the extended time intervals allowed by Table 1b and 1c.
+Your maintenance plan must document that this component can be maintained by the requirements of Table 1b or 1c because it has the necessary attributes required within that Table. - Once you determine which table applies to your equipment's monitoring requirements then check the Maintenance Activity that is required for that particular component.
+First find the Table associated with your component.
 The tables are arranged in the order of mention in the definition of Protection System; Table 1-1 is for protective relays, Table 1-2 is for the associated communications systems, Table 1-3 is for current and voltage sensing devices, Table 1-4 is for station dc supply and Table 1-5 is for control circuits.
 There is an additional table, Table 2, which brings alarms into the maintenance arena; this was broken out to simplify the other tables. - Next look within that table for your device and its degree of monitoring.
 The tables have different hands-on maintenance activities prescribed depending upon the degree to which you monitor your equipment.
-Find the maintenance activity that applies to the monitoring level that you have on your piece of equipment. - This Maintenance Activity is the minimum maintenance activity that must be documented. - If your PSMP (plan) requires more activities then you must perform and document to this higher standard. - After the maintenance activity is known, check the Maximum Maintenance Interval; this time is the maximum time allowed between hands-on maintenance activity cycles of this component. - If your PSMP (plan) requires activities more often than the Tables maximum then you must perform and document those activities to this higher standard. - Any given component of a Protection System can be determined to have a degree of monitoring that may be different from another component within that same Protection System.
-For example, in a given Protection System it is possible for an entity to have a monitored protective relay and an unmonitored associated communications system; this combination would require hands-on maintenance activity on the relay at least once every 12 years and attention paid to the communications system as often as every 3 months. - An entity does not have to utilize the extended time intervals made available by this use of condition-based monitoring.
-An easy choice to make is to simply utilize the unmonitored level of maintenance made available on each of the 5 Tables.
-While the maintenance activities resulting from this choice would require more maintenance man-hours, the maintenance requirements may be simpler to document and the resulting maintenance plans may be easier to create.
+Find the maintenance activity that applies to the monitoring level that you have on your piece of equipment.

+- This Maintenance Activity is the minimum maintenance activity that must be documented. - If your PSMP (plan) requires more activities then you must perform and document more to this higher standard. - After the maintenance activity is known, check the Maximum Maintenance Interval; this time is the maximum time allowed between hands-on maintenance activity cycles of this component. - If your PSMP (plan) requires activities more often than the Tables maximum then you must perform and document those activities more oftento this higher standard. - Any given setcomponent of a Protection System equipment can be maintained with any combination of Tables 1a, 1b and 1c.
+An entity does not determined to have to stick to Table 1a just because some of its equipmenta degree of monitoring that may be different from another component within that same Protection System.
+For example, in a given Protection System it is un-possible for an entity to have a monitored protective relay and an unmonitored associated communications system; this combination would require hands-on maintenance activity on the relay at least once every 12 years and attention paid to the communications system as often as every 3 months. - An entity does not have to utilize the extended time intervals in Tables 1b or 1cmade available by this use of condition-based monitoring.
+An easy choice to make is to simply utilize Table 1a.the unmonitored level of maintenance made available on each of the 5 Tables.
+While the maintenance activities resulting from choosing to use only Table 1athis choice would require more maintenance man-hours, the maintenance requirements may be simpler to document and the resulting maintenance plans may be easier to create.

-For each Protection System component, Table 1 shows maximum allowable testing intervals for the various degrees of monitoring.
+For each Protection System component, Table 1 shows maximum allowable testing intervals for unmonitored, partially monitored and fully monitored protection systems: the various degrees of monitoring.
 These degrees of monitoring, or levels, range from the legacy unmonitored through a system that is more comprehensively monitored.